paaatrrrick/studybuddy/README.md

 In /src/utils/constants.js set the following variables const OPENAI_KEY = 'YOUR API KEY';
 ```
-If you don't have gpt-4 you can run this on gpt-3.5-turbo by chaning model in /src/utils/constants.js
+If you don't have gpt-4, you can run this on gpt-3.5-turbo by changing the model in /src/utils/constants.js

 ```